Altai Gas Pipeline

-Altai Gas Pipeline is a proposed natural gas pipeline.
+Altai Gas Pipeline is a proposed natural gas pipeline in Russia.
 It is also referred to as Power of Siberia 2 Gas Pipeline.

-The pipeline would run from the Purpeyskaya compressor station (Urengoy-Surgut-Chelyabinsk pipeline), Russia through Alexandrovskoye, Vertikos, Parabel, Chazhemto, Volodino, Boyarka, Novosibirsk, Barnaul, Biysk, and the Kanas mountain pass to the Xinjiang region in China.
+The pipeline would run from the Purpeyskaya compressor station (Urengoy-Surgut-Chelyabinsk pipeline), Russia through Alexandrovskoye, Vertikos, Parabel, Chazhemto, Volodino, Boyarka, Novosibirsk, Barnaul, Biysk, and the Kanas mountain pass.
+A proposed branch, the Russia-China Crude Oil Pipeline would cross to the Xinjiang region in China.

 - Operator: TomskTransGaz

 - Proposed capacity: 30 billion cubic meters per year

 - Length: 1,740 miles / 2,800 kilometers